-These types of drugs should be reduced or avoided if you wanted to prevent morning headaches:
+These types of drugs should be reduced or avoided if you want to prevent morning headaches:

 - Pain relievers

 It’s a good idea to make sure you’re properly hydrated before evening.
 Even though the body isn’t as active as it is during the day, it still needs to be properly hydrated.

 When you don’t drink enough water, the blood vessels in the head contract to balance fluid levels in the body.
 This makes it difficult to properly oxygenate the blood and causes headaches.